timothy-shields/linq-cpp/README.md

 ### portability
 [portability]: README.md#portability

 **linq-cpp** is written to be cross-platform and fully compliant with the C++11 standard.
 It **has no dependencies** outside of the C++11 standard library.
-It can be compiled and built using any of the following:
+It can be compiled and built using any of the following.

 - [Visual Studio 2012][]
 - gcc 4.6